kinvinjin/shopping-cart/README.md

 To simplify the demo application,
 * H2 database is used to store the inventory items.
 * If the item sku doesn't exist, an error message will be returned.
-* If the inventory quantity is less than order quantity, an error message will be returned.
+* If the inventory quantity is less than the order quantity, an error message will be returned.
 * The "order" is the only required parameter in request.
 * The "order" string must be split with comma if there are many items.
 * The value in the order string must be the SKU of a specific item existing in database.